Whether you’re posting up at your local pool or taking an end-of-summer beach vacay, it’s probably time for a new swimsuit.

 Not to fear, I’ve rounded up a list of my 15 favorite sustainable swim brands to help you make a splash this summer (and the next, and the next…you get it) guilt-free!

-The sustainable line is made from Amni Soul Eco polyamide yarn, which makes it biodegradable.
+The sustainable bikini line is made from Amni Soul Eco polyamide yarn, which makes it biodegradable too.

 I didn’t forget the guys!
 While it’s true that most sustainable swimwear brands are geared toward women, Outerknown makes board-worthy trunks from 100% recycled materials, thanks to eco-conscious surfer dude and Outerknown founder Kelly Slater.
 Needless to say, they’re beach boy approved.